 Art director salary benchmarks

-According to The Creative Group 2018 Salary Guide, the midpoint salary for an art director is $83,250.
-(For an interactive art director role, the midpoint starting salary is $87,250.)
-Use our Salary Calculator to find out what an art director can make in your city.
+The Robert Half Salary Guide has the latest salary projections for art directors and interactive art directors.
+Use the guide to find out what an art director can make in your city.

 Art director duties and expectations